Vincenzo Peruggia: Theft

 The Mona Lisa in the Uffizi Gallery in Florence, 1913.
 Museum director Giovanni Poggi (right) inspects the painting.

 In 1911, Peruggia perpetrated what has been described as the greatest art theft of the 20th century.
 According to Peruggia's later interrogation in Florence, following his arrest on 12 December 1913, he said that he entered the Louvre on Monday, 21 August 1911, at around 7 am, through the door where the other Louvre workers were entering, wearing one of the white smocks that museum employees customarily wore, making himself indistinguishable from the other workers.
-It was a quiet morning and the Louvre was nearly empty since 21 August was the weekly closure day during the summer holidays.
+It was a quiet morning, and the Louvre was nearly empty, because 21 August was the weekly closure day during the summer holidays.

 When the Salon Carré, where the Mona Lisa hung, was empty, Peruggia lifted the painting off the four iron pegs that secured it to the wall between Antonio da Correggio's Mystical Marriage and Titian's Allegory of Alfonso d'Avalos and took it to a nearby service stairway of the Sept Mètres.
 There, he removed the protective case and frame, hiding the discarded elements behind some student artworks stored on the staircase landing.
 Some people report that he concealed the painting (which Leonardo da Vinci painted on wood) under his smock that was larger than him; however, Peruggia was only 160 cm tall, and the Mona Lisa measures approximately 53 × 77 cm, so it would not fit under a smock worn by someone of his size.
-Instead, he told investigators that he took off his smock and wrapped it around the painting, before tucking it under his arm, and left the Louvre through the same door he had entered.

-When Peruggia hid the painting, he was stuck in a locked service door.
+Instead, he used a service door.
 A plumber, thinking he was an employee (Peruggia had finished working for the Louvre), unlocked the door for him, and Peruggia successfully left the museum.
 He then hid the painting in his apartment in Paris.
 The theft was not discovered until the following day, when a painter who was about to do a copy of the Mona Lisa found it missing.
 The director, who was on holiday, had boasted "steal the Mona Lisa?
 That would be like thinking that someone could steal the towers of Notre Dame cathedral."
 The arts minister was also away, having ordered "don't call me unless the Louvre burns down or the Joconde is stolen" (La Joconde is the French name of the Mona Lisa).
 At least 60 policemen scoured the Louvre in search of clues, and the top officer in charge of the investigation sounded confident, as he stated: "The theft took place on closing day, we know who came in and out, this investigation will only take two to three days."
 The painter Pablo Picasso and the poet Guillaume Apollinaire were arrested, and all passengers of an ocean liner set to sail were also searched.
 In New York, the police searched another ship in an attempt to retrieve the Mona Lisa.